Inca education

-Inca education during the time of the Inca Empire was divided into two principal spheres: education for the upper classes and education for the general population.
-The royal classes and a few specially-chosen individuals from the provinces of the Empire were formally educated by the Amawtakuna (philosopher-scholars), while the general population were passed on knowledge and skills by their immediate forebears.
-Since the Incas did not have a written language, but instead had Quipus to record, it is difficult to determine the type of educational system the Incas did have.
+Inca education during the time of the Inca Empire was divided into two principal spheres: education for the ruling class and education for the commoners.
+From the age of thirteen, the noble class was formally educated by the Amawtakuna (philosopher-scholars) in subjects such as religion, history, government, moral norms and military techniques.
+Nobles were also trained in the use of the quipu.
+The general population on the other hand, were passed on practical skills such as agriculture and stonework from their immediate forebears.

 The Amawtakuna in Peru constituted a special class of wise men similar to the bards of Great Britain.
 They included illustrious philosophers, poets, and priests who kept the histories of the Incas alive by imparting the knowledge of their own culture, history, and traditions throughout the kingdom.
 Considered the most highly educated and respected men in the Empire, the Amawtakuna were largely entrusted with educating those of royal blood, as well as other young members of conquered cultures specially chosen to administer the regions.
 Thus, education throughout the territories of the Incas was socially discriminatory, barring the rank and file from the formal education that royalty received.
 The Amawtakuna did ensure that the general population learned Quechua as the language of the Empire, much in the same way the Romans promoted Latin throughout Europe.